Non-Hermitian curved space via inverted wave equation: Examples

 similar to \eqref{eq:A} where only $S_2$ is exemplified in each case.

 \emph{Modulated planar phase}: to design a medium that modifies the phase of an incident plane wave from $S_1=k_0x$ to $S_2=k_1x$, one yields the material profile illustrated in Fig.~\ref{figs_fig2}(a) by substituting \eqref{eq:Sx} into \eqref{eq:nS}.
 And the wave field thus-formed in Fig.~\ref{figs_fig2}(b) validates that the medium decreases the wave number from $k_0$ to $k_1$.
-The curved surface analogue for the conversion medium is also illustrated in Fig.~\ref{figs_fig2}(c), where the ray propagates along the aquamarine line and the imaginary index is mainly lossy as a sink on the surface.
+The curved surface analogue for the conversion medium works for our defined incidence wave only, also illustrated in Fig.~\ref{figs_fig2}(c), where the ray propagates along the aquamarine line and the imaginary index is mainly lossy as a sink on the surface.

 \emph{Quadratic phase}: one may alter the phase from linear $k_0x$ to quadratic $k_0^2x^2$, i.e. using $S_2=k_0^2x^2$ to design a material shown in Fig.~\ref{figs_fig2}(d).
 The wave field in Fig.~\ref{figs_fig2}(e) then confirms such a phase conversion from linear to quadratic.
 And the surface picture in Fig. \ref{figs_fig2}(f) reveals that at the conversion region, a sink first and a source later are collaborated to achieve \emph{just} the quadratic phase as designed.